Foundation Settlement Repair: 9 Signs, Causes & Fixes

 Foundation settlement repair is not just about patching cracks or lifting a house.
 It is about finding out why part of the foundation has moved downward, whether that movement is still active, and what repair method actually addresses the cause.

-Some settlement is minor and old.
-Some is active and needs repair.
+Some settlement is minor and old while the one which is active needs repair.
 The difference matters because the wrong repair can cost thousands and still not solve the problem.

 Foundation settlement repair means stabilising or correcting a foundation that has moved downward because the supporting soil has compressed, shrunk, eroded, washed out, or lost bearing support.